On the hills above Ullswater, you have to be made of stern stuff to earn a living as a sheep farmer.

 The upland farmers and shepherds from the Lake District expressed their concerns over Brexit with the future King and Queen on Tuesday.

-The Duke and Duchess of Cambridge weren't in Cumbria to cut some ribbon or open a new visitor centre - as royals are perhaps best known for - but they came to sit in a farm kitchen and listen to a group of farmers tell them what it’s like working high up in the hills of Cumbria.
+and weren't in Cumbria to cut some ribbon or open a new visitor centre - as royals are perhaps best known for - but they came to sit in a farm kitchen and listen to a group of farmers tell them what it’s like working high up in the hills of Cumbria.

 "Is Brexit a big concern?", Prince William asks the Lake District farmers.

 One replied: "I was very surprised that farmers voted for Brexit, to be honest.

 Farmers told the royal couple that the worst case scenario for farmers is a no-deal Brexit which in no uncertain terms, is "absolutely dire".

 The Cambridges nodded as they were told of the 40% tariffs on sheep, a fall in exports, and an end to farming subsidies from the Common Agricultural Policy.

 Added to the loss of post offices and pubs and primary schools, the farmers told William and Kate that rural life can be challenging at the moment.

 Adam Day, from The Farmer Network, said they were facing a perfect storm in the event of a no-deal Brexit.

 He spoke of the value of their animals halving, their European export market drying up and the subsidies from the controversial Common Agricultural Policy drying up and not being replaced.